-No, under current Arizona Board of Nursing (“Board”) laws, past discipline cannot be removed from NURSYS (the national database for verification of nurse licensure).
+No, under current Arizona Board of Nursing (“Board”) laws, one cannot remove past discipline from NURSYS (the national database for verification of nurse licensure).
 In 2018, the Board moved license verification from the Board’s website to NURSYS.
-Previous Board policy removed all disciplinary actions from a nurse’s record after a five-year period.
-This is no longer the policy.
+Previous Board policy removed all disciplinary actions from a nurse’s record after five years.
+It is no longer the policy.

-What Does the Board Considered Discipline?
+What Does the Board Consider Discipline?

 - Voluntary Surrender